BocaDoru/Hospital-Chain-Management-System/README.md

 ### 4. Nurse

-* The *Nurse* role can vizualize the informations and reports for a selected pacient.
+* The *Nurse* role can visualize the informations and reports for a selected pacient.
 * Nurses have one additional option in the Main Menu:
 1. **View Salary:** where the nurse can view his salary for a selected month based on his worked hours.